4 things you should know about the Indian wine market

-India does not really have a wine culture, and what is more, this drink is so alien to Indian society in general that it is considered a luxury item, so much so, that it is heavily taxed.
+India does not have a wine culture.
+The drink is so alien to Indian society that it is considered a luxury item, so much so, that it is heavily taxed.
 In four Indian states alcohol is completely banned, and in others it is severely restricted.
 There is a country-wide advertising ban on alcoholic beverages and the legal drinking age is 25.
 All these hurdles to the wine market are then reinforced by the religious ban on alcohol that affects a large part of the population.

 The good news

 With more than a billion inhabitants, India is the second most populous country in the world.
 With 800 million people under 35 years of age, it is also the youngest nation in the world, this means it holds the greatest opportunities for growth.
 Their GDP grew 6.7% in 2018, and in 2019 it is estimated to hit 7.5%, exceeding that of China’s.
 Alcohol sales in the country are growing and even though “traditional” drinks such as whiskey, rum and beer continue to dominate with regards to the nation’s alcohol consumption choices, these trends have not prevented the wine market from attracting the attention of consumers.

 The growing availability of international and national wines has provoked a significant interest in this product, causing a change in consumer choices.
 Rapid urbanization, the rapprochement of the Indian and Western lifestyles, and the rise in the average household income has further contributed to wine’s growth in popularity.
 Between 2010 and 2017, the Indian wine industry recorded an annual growth rate of 14%, meaning that this drink is experienced the highest registered increase on record with regards to alcohol sales as a whole (from Wine Intelligence, the India opportunity).